vincentporte/machine_translation_demo_fastapi_pytorch_docker/README.md

 ### Main goals

 Use this project to easily setup a machine translation api for authenticated user.
-Get 'normalized' entiites from a raw text (email, files, chatbot conversations):
+Get 'normalized' entitites from a raw text (email, files, chatbot conversations):
 1. Add your own translation in database,
-1. Crain your models using your translation pairs
+1. Train your models using your translation pairs
-1. Convert raw entities into actionnable features
+1. Convert entities into actionnable features

 <p align="right">(<a href="#top">back to top</a>)</p>